quanvo87/GroupWork/README.md

 # GroupWork

-Swift module that helps with running multiple, simultaneous, asynchronous tasks in a clean way.
+Swift module that helps with running multiple, concurrent, asynchronous tasks in a clean way.

 ## Requirements